Fraud and scams

 Courier Fraud Scams

-Please be aware of a telephone scam where callers pretend to be police or bank workers.
+Please be aware of a telephone scam where callers pretend to be police or, HMRC or bank workers.
 They will try to tell you that there are serious problems with your bank accounts.

 If you have already made arrangements for a ‘courier’ to visit your property contact the police immediately.

 Steps you can take to avoid becoming a victim:

 - be aware that fraudsters often try to hold your phone line open.
 This means that when you try to make another phone call after hanging up they intercept and re-answer the call, claiming to be the bank or police.

 - to avoid this, use a different phone such as mobile phone to call the police.
 Where a second phone line is not available, try calling a family or friend as the fraudster will find it difficult to impersonate a voice that you recognise easily.

 - never disclose your PIN, banking log-in information or card reader codes to anyone, even if the caller claims to be from the bank or police.
 Remember, banks NEVER call and ask you to disclose these security details.
 End the call immediately.

 - if you receive a suspicious or unexpected call, always verify the caller by taking their phone number and getting it checked independently.

 Bogus callers are people who come to your door and pretend to be someone they are not, like a workman, or someone from a utility company.
 Such callers could be looking to commit a distraction burglary: they want to trick their way into your home in order to steal.
 Always be cautious about any unknown man, woman, or child who comes to your door, without arranging it with you first